coryrwest/cookieme/README.md

-# cookieme
-Cookie Me Subway
+# Cookie Me Subway

+Simple ReactJS app to automatically submit feedback to tellsubway.com for a free cookie.

+I do this often enough that it is annoying and prompted me to make this app.